STOP PORNOGRAPHY ADDICTION TODAY WITH RENOWNED SEX THERAPIST PRIVATE COUNSELLING IN SYDNEY & ONLINE

 HOW TO QUIT PORN

-How to Quit Porn?
-Sex Addiction Australia can help.
-Our highly trained professional counsellors and clinical sex therapists have many years of experience in successfully treating porn addiction, and in providing lasting relapse prevention.
+Sex Addiction Australia can help you with breaking your cycle of pornography addiction for good.
+Our highly trained professional counsellor and clinical sex therapist has more than 20 years of clinical experience in successfully treating porn addicts.
 Our porn addiction therapy and counselling sessions are designed to make you feel comfortable while discussing sensitive personal sexual topics.
-We take an individual and person tailored approach to treatment to suit our clients’ needs.
-Contact Sex Addiction Australia to learn how to quit porn for good and improve your life and relationships.
+We take a person tailored approach to treatment suiting our clients individual circumstances.
+Contact Sex Addiction Australia and learn how to quit your pornography addiction, and improve your life and relationships.

 IS PORNOGRAPHY THREATENING OUR SOCIETY?

-Researchers explain that the brain is capable of sexual plasticity, and acquiring new tastes and sexual desires.
-The overwhelming volume, and easy access to soft and hard core Internet pornography carries an inherit danger to ‘trick’ the brain into needing more and craving more porn, even if the viewer does not really like it.
-Unfortunately, even children are increasingly reported to accessing adult Internet pornography.
-Premature sexualisation in under-aged teens, or even younger children is raising alarming concerns in regards to long term outcomes of their sexual and social development.
+Researchers explain the brain is capable of plasticity and acquiring new tastes of sexual desires.
+The overwhelming volume, and easy access to soft and hard core Internet pornography carries an inherit danger to ‘trick’ the brain into needing more and craving more porn.
+Unfortunately, even children are increasingly reported to accessing adult pornography.
+Premature sexualisation in under-aged teens, or even younger children, is raising alarming concerns in regards to long term outcomes to their sexual, and social, development.

-- Constantly returning cravings and compulsive sexual thoughts
+- Constantly returning porn cravings and compulsive sexual thoughts and fantasy.

-- Anxiety and mood swings before and after acting out porn
+- Moderate to severe mood swings before and after acting out porn, masturbation, sex.

-- Lengthily recovery periods after acting out porn/masturbation
+- Lengthily physical and mental recovery periods after acting out excessive porn, masturbation, sex.

-- Interrupted sleep patterns, concentration difficulties, general physical malaise
+- Interrupted sleep patterns, tiredness agitation, concentration difficulties, general physical malaise.

-- Developing increasing difficulty with intimacy, desire, and affection in a relationship.
-Researches warn that some men will develop pornography induced erectile dysfunction (PIED).
+- Researchers warn that some men will develop pornography induced erectile dysfunction (PIED).
 (Research 2014 Max Plank Institute, Germany).

 WHY CAN’T I STOP MYSELF

-Individuals, who have addicted to pornography and sex, are believed to have undergone brain changes.
-On August 15 th 2011, the American Society of Addiction Medicine (ASAM) has publicly issued a statement that ‘addiction is a primary chronic disease of brain reward, motivation, memory and related circuity’.
+Individuals, who have addicted to pornography and/or sex, are believed to have undergone brain changes.
+On August 15 th 2011, the American Society of Addiction Medicine (ASAM) has publicly issued a statement that ‘addiction is a primary chronic disease of brain reward, motivation, memory, and related circuitry’.